mngeethasree/Facebook_Link_Prediction/README.md

 Katz centrality computes the centrality for a node based on the centrality of its neighbors.
 It is a generalization of the eigenvector centrality.
 The Katz centrality for node i is  given by <br>
 $$x_i = \alpha \sum_j A_{ij} x_j + \beta$$ <br>
-where A is the adjacency matrix of the graph G with eigenvalues \lambda.
-The parameter \beta controls the initial centrality <br>
+where A is the adjacency matrix of the graph G with eigenvalues $\lambda$.
+The parameter $\beta$ controls the initial centrality and <br>
 $$\alpha < \frac{1}{\lambda_{max}}$$ <br>